felix-berlin/vodafone-invoice-fetcher/README.md

 - `--username`: Your Vodafone username.
 This argument is required.
 - `--password`: Your Vodafone password.
 This argument is required.
 - `--secret_key`: Your 2FA secret key.
 This argument is optional.
 - `--download_path`: The path where the invoices will be downloaded.
-Default is `./downloads`.
 - `--login_url`: The Vodafone login URL.
 Default is `https://www.vodafone.de/meinvodafone/account/login`.
 - `--invoice_overview_url`: The Vodafone invoice overview URL.
 Default is `https://www.vodafone.de/meinvodafone/services/ihre-rechnungen/rechnungen`.
+- `--remote_url`: The URL of the remote Selenium server.
+This argument is optional.

 Here's an example of how to run the script: